 As part of our adult faith formation this fall, the Church of St. Mary is offering parishioners the opportunity to attend a “Sacred Book Club” which will be reviewing the Gospel of St. Luke.
 This monthly gathering will not be a traditional class with an instructor with students.
 Instead, it is intended to be an informal group examination of the Gospel that will be guided by facilitators.
-The intent is to learn about Mark’s Gospel through group discussion that will lead, hopefully, to a deeper understanding of God’s Word.
+The intent is to learn about Luke’s Gospel through group discussion that will lead, hopefully, to a deeper understanding of God’s Word.

 We are excited to begin the Sacred Book Club, to meet among friends and neighbors to share in an examination of the Bible as part of our continuing faith formation.
 Taking time to review Scripture is especially important for a reason long ago noted by St. Ambrose; since we were not present to physically witness and hear Jesus when he came into this world, the Gospels enable us to directly connect with Christ when we read about His life, His words, and His deeds.
-All are invited to attend and may either participate or just listen as we explore and reflect on St. Mark’s Gospel.
+All are invited to attend and may either participate or just listen as we explore and reflect on St. Luke’s Gospel.